DNS Delegation for DNScale Regions

 Pre-Migration Checklist

-Before updating nameservers, ensure your DNScale zone is fully configured.
-This prevents downtime during the propagation period when resolvers start querying DNScale:
+Before updating nameservers, confirm your DNScale zone is fully configured.
+This reduces disruption risk during the propagation period when resolvers start querying DNScale:

 - Create the zone in DNScale with the correct region